“A single event can awaken within us a stranger totally unknown to us. To live is to slowly be born.”

 301-524-0296

-• Master’s degree in Social Work (LCSW-C) from the University of Maryland Baltimore, with a specialty in medical social work
+- Master’s degree in Social Work (LCSW-C) from the University of Maryland Baltimore, with a specialty in medical social work

-• Training as a Grief Coach through Creative Grief Coaching
+- Training as a Grief Coach through Creative Grief Coaching

-Most notably, I’ve been schooled through deep losses and equally deep healing in my own life
+Most notably, I’ve been schooled through deep losses and equally deep healing in my own life - Supported families and patients in Pediatric Oncology at University of Maryland at Baltimore Hospital

-• Supported patients and families with End of Life issues at Hospice.
+- Supported patients and families with End of Life issues at Hospice.

-• Facilitated psycho-educational bereavement groups for individuals on the journey to healing and discovery after the death of a loved one
+- Facilitated psycho-educational bereavement groups for individuals on the journey to healing and discovery after the death of a loved one

-• The last 7 years, I have provided Health Coaching for clients dealing with co-morbid behavioral health and chronic illnesses.
+- The last 7 years, I have provided Health Coaching for clients dealing with co-morbid behavioral health and chronic illnesses.
 In this capacity, I have worked in partnership with clients in offering supportive counseling, resources, education and encouragement of goals to improve health and overall wellness.

 Did you know that it is no accident that some people feel and take on others moods?
 That it is no coincidence that some individuals can walk into a room and notice the most subtle of differences?
 Did you know that kids and adults are not exaggerating when the fabric of their clothes or the smell of food is too much for them?
 Furthermore, did you know that what may seem benign and uneventful to some may feel extremely critical and threatening to others?
 It is all true, and more, for those with the personality trait known as Highly Sensitive Personality, or HSP.